xafsithoo-sys/Healthcare-AI-Diagnosis-Project/README.md

 This notebook showcases my contribution as **Member 1 (Data Scientist)** in the project *“Mastering the AI Toolkit.”*
 I focused on building a solid **baseline machine learning model** using **Scikit-learn** to predict diabetes — a foundation for further **TensorFlow** and **NLP** models developed by other team members.

-📈 Results and Insights
-Metric	Score
-Accuracy	~82%
-Precision (Diabetic)	0.78
-Recall (Diabetic)	0.80

-Key Findings:

-Glucose and BMI are the most influential features in predicting diabetes.

-Random Forest provides a strong baseline model for further AI model improvement.

-Proper scaling and preprocessing significantly improved accuracy.

-🧭 Reflection

-This task strengthened my understanding of:

-End-to-end data science workflows in healthcare applications

-The use of Scikit-learn for practical machine learning tasks

-How classical ML serves as a foundation for advanced AI models

-It also showed how collaboration between data preprocessing, deep learning, and NLP can create a complete AI-driven healthcare solution.

-🏁 Conclusion

-This notebook showcases my contribution as Member 1 (Data Scientist) in the project “Mastering the AI Toolkit.”
-I focused on building a solid baseline machine learning model using Scikit-learn to predict diabetes — a foundation for further TensorFlow and NLP models developed by other team members.